vrchatapi/vrchatapi-python/docs/InviteApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **reset_invite_message**
-> [InviteMessage] reset_invite_message(user_id, message_id)
+> [InviteMessage] reset_invite_message(user_id, message_type, message_id)

 Reset Invite Message

 Resets a single Invite Message back to it's original message, and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
 Resetting a message respects the rate-limit, but resetting it does not set the rate-limit to 60 like when editing it.
 It is possible to edit it right after resetting it.
 Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Example